ITAM-vs-CSAM

 Cybersecurity asset management elevates ITAM to the next level

 Cybersecurity Asset Management (CSAM) augments ITAM by identifying which assets are connected to a network, where they are located, what they are doing, who has access to them and what data they can access.
-CSAM is the superset of both ITAM and Vulnerability Management (VM).
+CSAM does not replace ITAM or dedicated vulnerability management.
+It uses authoritative asset inventory and ownership context so SecOps can prioritize exposure.
+Vulnerability scanners still find and track findings; CSAM improves which assets and services those findings matter for.

 The key difference between VM and CSAM is that CSAM also identifies how an asset can be attacked or compromised by hackers or other malicious actors.
 If a company has been hacked before or if it wants to better understand its cybersecurity risk profile in general, then it should invest in CSAM as well as VM.